 It is recognised that children respond positively to whatever their needs, when they feel listened to and valued for who they are.
 This individual playtime with children is also helpful in developing language, communication and other skills.

-The Play Team Practitioners from many childcare context have been trained by the Play Team Association, in Non-Directive person centred play, based on the work of Rachel Pinney (1983).
-We follow a code of ethics and practice, and ensure that child protection policies are in place.
+The Play Team Practitioners from many childcare contexts have been trained by the Play Team Association, in Non-Directive person-centred play, based on the work of Rachel Pinney (1983).
+Practitioners can be carers, teacher or learner support staff in school, grandparents, or parents, who follow a code of ethics and practice, and ensure that child protection policies are in place.

-The Play Team also run parenting skills groups, in which parents can find the skills they need to deepen their communication and develop a greater understanding of themselves and their children.
+The Play Team also ran parenting skills groups, in which parents can find the skills they need to deepen their communication and develop a greater understanding of themselves and their children.

-All practitioners have been C.R.B. checked, are insured and receive regular supervision.
+All practitioners had been C.R.B. checked, are insured and receive regular supervision.